What is Irritable Bowel Syndrome (IBS)?

 - pain onset that occurs with changes in stool consistency (diarrhea and/or constipation)

 The main type of treatment consists of lifestyle changes, such as avoiding problematic foods and learning to adapt to stress or anxiety.
 Medications may be tried but often do not relieve the symptoms entirely.

 IBS doesn’t threaten your child’s health, but it may affect his life.
-Parents should take his complaints and feelings seriously and help him through the difficult times.
-Once he learns to cope with the condition, he’ll be back in the swing of things in no time.
+Parents should take their complaints and feelings seriously and help them through the difficult times.
+Once they learn to cope with the condition, they’ll be back in the swing of things in no time.